brefphp/bref/docs/runtimes/http.md

 If you [setup a custom domain for your application](/docs/environment/custom-domains.md) this prefix will disappear.
 If you don't, you need to take this prefix into account in your application routes in your PHP framework.

+> If you haven't set up a custom domain yet and you want to get rid of the `/dev` prefix, you can try the [bref.dev](https://bref.dev) service.
+Run the `vendor/bin/bref bref.dev` command.
+Remember that this service is currently in beta and can change in the future.

 ## Routing

 On AWS Lambda there is no Apache or Nginx.
 API Gateway acts as the webserver.